djagula/api/README.md

 **NOTE:** The API supports backward compatibility with versions 0.1 and 0.2. e.g. ```https://cqh77pglf1.execute-api.us-west-2.amazonaws.com/prod/data/data-level/<data-level>/location/<coordinates>/time/<time-period>```

-### Search Results and Downloading the Data
+### Search Results, Limits, and Downloading the Data

 The search results from the JSON response are sorted by descending order of the date and time the image or the data were captured.

+The current API limits are 1000 requests per second, and 2000 bursts per request.

 Each signed URL can be directly downloaded through a browser or programmatically, which expires **1 hour** after being generated.

-API fields:
+### API Fields

 **api-key**